Spinal cord injury

 • Electrical stimulation devices.
 Often called functional electrical stimulation systems, these devices use electrical stimulators.
 The stimulators help control arm and leg muscles to allow people with spinal cord injuries to stand, walk, reach and grip.

-Your healthcare professional might not have an expected outlook of your recovery right away.
-Recovery, if it occurs, usually relates to the level of the injury.
-The fastest rate of recovery usually happens during the first six months.
+The amount of recovery a person has after a spinal cord injury typically relates to how many nerve fibers are damaged at the site of the injury.
+Recovery often happens fastest during the first six months after an injury.
 But some people make small improvements for up to 1 to 2 years.

 Coping and support